MINIMALaq/Object-Oriented-Programming-in-Python/README.md

         return f"{self.first} {self.last}"

-    def email(self):# so right now this method is simmilar to fullname method.so each time we ran it it will access the current first and last name.
+    def email(self):# so right now this method is similar to fullname method.so each time we run it it will access the current first and last name.

         return f"{self.first}{self.last}.@gmail.com"